DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 * Start postgres
 * Ensure docker is running
 * You may need to re-auth with vault every so often.
 Run `vault login -method=github token=$(cat ~/.gh_token)`
+* Run `./render-configs.sh -a integration` to pull secrets from vault.
+For Azure Integration tests, we must point to the integration environment.
+* Make sure you have this environment variable set in the context of the test run:
+`export IT_JADE_API_URL=http://localhost:8080`
+* Refresh your Z-shell configuration by running `source ~./zshrc`

 ** Run test in the Command Line **
-* Run `source ./render-configs.sh -a integration` to pull secrets from vault, set environment variables and point to Integration Synapse on Azure
 * Start the app locally with `./gradlew bootRun`
 * Open a new command line window, while bootRun runs in the background
-* In the new window, run `source ./render-configs.sh  -a integration` to pull secrets from vault and set environment variables in this context
-* Set this environment variable: `export IT_JADE_API_URL=http://localhost:8080`
 * Run `./gradlew :testIntegration --tests '*<test name>'` to run a specific integration test (e.g `./gradlew :testIntegration --tests '*testSnapshotBuilder'`)

 ** Run or Debug test in Intellij **
-* Run `./render-configs.sh  -a integration -p` to pull secrets from vault and print environment variables
-* Set the environments printed out from the render configs script.
-You can do this either in your bash profile (you may need to then restart intellij) or in the intellij run configuration for the selected test.
-  * Additionally, set these environment variables:
-  * `export IT_JADE_API_URL=http://localhost:8080`
+* If you just refreshed your Z-shell configuration, you may need to restart intellij to get the environment variables to populate the Intellij run configurations.
+Alternatively, you can run `./render-configs.sh -i -a integration` which will put all the environment variables into your clipboard and then you can paste them into the Intellij test setup.
 * Start application by running `./gradlew bootRun`
 * Select test in intellij UI, select 'testIntegration' and run or debug it